-Car exhausts release carbon monoxide and other greenhouse gases, which contribute significantly to global warning.
-Greenhouse gases trap heat in the atmosphere, which causes worldwide temperatures to rise and unless action is taken to reduce these emissions, the whole pattern of the world's weather could change, increasing the frequency and intensity of heatwaves, floods, droughts and storms.
-Burning excessive amounts of fossil fuels, such as gas and diesel, has caused an increase in global temperatures since pre-industrial times and this will continue to rise over the coming decades, affecting farming, wildlife and sea levels as well as natural landscape.
+Car exhausts release carbon monoxide and other greenhouse gases, which contribute significantly to global warming.
+Greenhouse gases trap heat in the atmosphere, which causes worldwide temperatures to rise, and unless action is taken to reduce these emissions, the whole pattern of the world's weather could change, increasing the frequency and intensity of heatwaves, floods, droughts, and storms.
+Burning excessive amounts of fossil fuels, such as gas and diesel, has caused an increase in global temperatures since pre-industrial times and this will continue to rise over the coming decades, affecting farming, wildlife, and sea levels as well as the natural landscape.

-On top of this, car pollutants, such as particulate matter, hydrocarbons and carbon monoxide are harmful to human health.
-Diesel engines emit high levels of particulate matter, which is airborne particles of soot and metal.
-This can cause skin and eye irritation, as well as allergies and can also affect the lungs as very fine particles can lodge deep in the lungs where they can cause respiratory problems.
+On top of this, car pollutants, such as particulate matter, hydrocarbons, and carbon monoxide are harmful to human health.
+Diesel engines emit high levels of particulate matter, which are airborne particles of soot and metal.
+This can cause skin and eye irritation, as well as allergies, and can also affect the lungs as very fine particles can lodge deep in the lungs where they can cause respiratory problems.
 Carbon monoxide is also particularly dangerous to infants and those suffering from heart disease as it interferes with the blood's ability to transport oxygen.